quicwg/base-drafts/draft-ietf-quic-qpack.md

 Attacks of this nature are possible any time that two mutually distrustful entities control requests or responses that are placed onto a single HTTP/3 connection.
-If the shared QPACK compressor permits one entity to add entries to the dynamic table, and the other to access those entries to encode chosen field lines, then the attacker can learn the state of the table by observing the length of the encoded output.
+If the shared QPACK compressor permits one entity to add entries to the dynamic table, and the other to refer to those entries while encoding chosen field lines, then the attacker (the second entity) can learn the state of the table by observing the length of the encoded output.

-Having requests or responses from mutually distrustful entities occurs when an intermediary either:
+For example, requests or responses from mutually distrustful entities occurs when an intermediary either:

  * sends requests from multiple clients on a single connection toward an origin server, or